 - “Why is this feature so necessary for you right now?”

 - “Do you think we could still provide value to you without providing this feature?”

 - “If we can’t provide this feature, what alternatives would you consider?”

-- When a product request is necessary and expected, you can handle this objection by clearly communicating a timeline.
-Or you could do it by asking the prospect to provide support in getting that feature built alongside you, such as development resources, additional payment, or contributions to a product council.
+When a product request is necessary and expected, you can handle this objection by clearly communicating a timeline.
+Or, you could ask the prospect to provide support in getting that feature built alongside you, such as development resources, additional payment, or contributions to a product council.
+However, if the product request is a distraction:

-- However, if the product request is a distraction, it’s better to share a POV with your prospect on why they do not actually need this feature or how they can get it otherwise through a recommended partner.
+- Share a POV with your prospect to explain why they don’t need this feature—or how they can get it through a recommended partner.

-Questions to Ask:
+Questions to ask:

 - “What types of results are you seeing with them?”

 - “Will you evaluate other partners in the future, and, if so, when does that process begin?”

 If you find there’s no near-term opportunity to unseat a competitor, continue educating your prospect and share your unique market positioning while focusing on other accounts.

 Sales Objection Example 6.
 “We’re going with X competitor instead.”